 - To use several LEDs in parallel, sum the current values.
 From the example above, if we use 5 white LEDs the current requirement is 10mA x 5 = 50mA.
 So (12-3.4)/.050=172 ohms.

 LED is an acronym for Light Emitting Diode.
 This means that an LED has a specific polarity that must be applied to make it produce light.
-Failure to observe this polarity requirement will cause the LED to fail to light and could cause catastrophic damage to the LED.
+Failure to observe this polarity requirement could cause catastrophic damage to the LED.
 This is because an LED has a relatively low value of reverse polarity voltage that is allowed (normally about 5 volts).
 Since an LED is essentially a diode, it has a maximum current value that cannot be exceeded for any period of time.

-Since automotive applications are one of the most popular uses for LEDs, I will go through an example for an LED lighting project that uses 12 volts as the power source.
-The formula required is ohm’s law which states that the Resistance is equal to the Voltage divided by the Current.
-The important feature to note here is that the voltage value used in the calculation is the difference between the power supply (battery) voltage and the LED’s forward voltage value.
+Since automotive applications are one of the most popular uses for LEDs, I will go through an example of an LED lighting project that uses 12 volts as the power source.
+The formula required is ohm’s law which states that the Resistance is equal to the voltage divided by the Current.
+The important feature to note here is that the voltage value used in the calculation.
+The difference between the power supply (battery) voltage and the LED’s forward voltage value.
 This is because we want the resistor to “drop” the voltage from the power source down to the forward voltage value of the LED.
-So the formula becomes